ps2alerts/aggregator/README.md

 ## Installation

+For first time runs, you must run `ps2alerts-aggregator-init`, which goes ahead and builds the base image required for the dev Docker image to run.

 Run `ps2alerts-start` to start all associated services including this module.
 Dependencies will be handled via the bootstrap process.

-For first time runs, you must run `ps2alerts-aggregator-start-full`, which goes ahead and builds the base image required for the dev Docker image to run.

 To start the aggregator for development, run `ps2alerts-aggregator-dev`.
 This will bootstrap the container with ENV vars etc and tail the docker logs, as you would if you ran it manually via NPM.